I realize writing about this study after just posting about avoiding dry fruit might be a bit ironic.

 So, with that being said, take a look at this.

-Researches at Texas A&M University recently concluded a study that showed dried plums (otherwise known as prunes) might have an overwhelmingly positive effect to help fight colon cancer.
+Researches at Texas A&M University recently concluded a study that showed dried plums (otherwise known as prunes) might have an overwhelmingly positive effect on the immune system.

 You might not know this, but colon cancer is one of the deadliest forms of cancer in the U.S. and will likely take the lives of 49,700 in 2015; so this is quite exciting to see.